 The college, initially affiliated to the University of Kerala, started functioning as a junior college, offering the third and fourth groups of Pre-degree courses with 92 students.
 When Mahatma Gandhi University was established in 1984, the college was affiliated to it.
 Science courses were offered since 1984.
 In 1991 the college was upgraded to a degree college.
 At present, it offers 8-degree courses – B.Sc.
 Mathematics (1991), B.Sc Zoology (1993), B.Com –Finance and Taxation (1995), B.Com-Computer Applications, B.A.
 History Vocational Archaeology and Museology (1998), B.A.
 English Vocational Administrative Assistant (1999), B.Sc Physics Vocational Applied Electronics (2001), B.Sc.
 Chemistry Model I (2006), 2 postgraduate courses – M.Sc.
-Zoology and M.Sc Mathematics and three UGC sanctioned BVoc courses- Fashion Technology and Merchandising, Tourism and Hospitality Management, Renewable Energy Technology and Management.
+Zoology and M.Sc Mathematics, one Integrated Programme in Basic Science- Physics and three UGC sanctioned BVoc courses- Fashion Technology and Merchandising, Tourism and Hospitality Management, Renewable Energy Technology and Management.

 Mar Thoma College for Women is included under Sections 2(f) and 12B of the University Grants Commission.
 The college was accredited at the B+ level (2.63) by the National Assessment and Accreditation Council (NAAC) in 2017.